 Loan performance data are reported by mortgage servicers to the nationwide credit repositories.
 At times, the loan performance data will be missing for a given month—servicers will report the data as missing or they will send no data report.

-How natural disasters affect the data
+How public emergencies affect the data

 Frequently used terms